Resource type: Blog

 - Who will be using the new system and where will they be based – in the office, at home or out on the road?

-- Does the new IT system need to be compatible with any existing systems and, if so, are there any limiting factors that potential suppliers should be aware of?
+- Does the new IT system need to integrate with or be compatible with any existing systems and, if so, are there any contractural limiting factors that potential suppliers should be aware of?

 - What are the key performance issues, such as the volume of work the system will need to handle, the response times required, or any peak workload considerations?